RibirX/Ribir/docs/en/get_started/quick_start.md

 }
 ```

-Do you notice the `rdl! { $row { ... } }`?
+Do you notice the `rdl!{ $row { ... } }`?
 It is the same as the structure literal syntax, but with `$` in front of it, it means that it is a variable rather than a type, so it will not create a new widget, but directly use this variable to compose with the child.

 > Tip
 >